 Whenever I travel to Africa I pack a small dose of Tea tree oil with me.
 Tea tree oil is natural antiseptic and inhibits a broad spectrum of bacteria and fungi.
 Kills fungus, helps to fight herpes on the lips.
 It is also used topically as a local antiseptic for cuts and abrasions, for burns, insect bites and stings, boils, toothache, infections of the mouth and nose as well as sore throat.

-In addition, Tea Tree oil turned out to be great insect repellant if you mix it with water or add it to the lotion, preferably without perfume.
+In addition, Tea Tree oil turned out to be great insect repellant if you mix it with the lotion, preferably without perfume.
 There are many brands on the market, my favourite and the best in quality is Thursday Plantation Tea Tree Oil.

 Wild Oregano Oil

 Wild oregano is very similar to tea tree, but I like it for the benefits it does to my feet.
 I never use any make up when I travel, but nail polish on my toes is a must.
 As I mostly wear flip flops 24/7, feet get dusty, as well nails get tired of nail polish.
 Here comes in Oregano oil foot bath.
 Put one, max two drops mixed with a drop of soap (very aggressive oil, one drop only otherwise you will suffer burns) to at least one litre of warm water and 15 minutes later, feet are rejuvenated, toe nails are much brighter and feet are relaxed and disinfected.
 Since this essential oil is very aggressive, make sure to test your skin and wait 24 hours before using it, if you never used it before.

 Superfood – Algae Pills